Yitongishere/string_performance/README.md

 #### CPU version (NOT RECOMMEND)
 `pip install torch==1.9.1+cpu torchvision==0.10.1+cpu torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`

-You could also follow the instructions on the PyTorch official site: `https://pytorch.org/get-started/previous-versions/`
+You could also follow the [instructions](https://pytorch.org/get-started/previous-versions/) on the PyTorch official site.

 ### 3. MMCV installation
 You need to follow the instruction on the [MMCV official Installation Guide](https://mmcv.readthedocs.io/en/latest/get_started/installation.html) depending on the type of system, CUDA version, PyTorch version, and MMCV version(mmcv~=2.0.0 is preferred).